kevinknights29/GenAI_Papers/README.md

 # GenAI_Papers

-This project contains a list of interesting research papers in the field of GenAI
+This project contains a list of interesting research papers in the field of GenAI.

 ## Topics